xuuuluuu/SemEval-Triplet-data/README.md

-# Aspect Sentiment Triplet Extraction Task (In AAAI 2020)
+# Aspect Sentiment Triplet Extraction Task
 [AAAI 2020] [Knowing What, How and Why: A Near Complete Solution for Aspect-based Sentiment Analysis (In AAAI 2020)](https://arxiv.org/pdf/1911.01616.pdf)

 The **triplet_data_only** folder only inlcudes the data.
 We are still in the process of applying permission for releasing the source code.